fra-gri-04/pdf-merger/README.md

 ## How to use

-To use this simple script all you need to do is place inside the `toMerge` folder the pdfs you want to merge.
+To use this simple script all you need to do is place inside the `in` folder the pdfs you want to merge.
 The script will take all the .pdf files in alphabetical order and merge them into a single one.
-The result will be added to the `merged` folder.
+The result will be added to the `out` folder.
 You can choose the name of the output.

 If you have python installed, you can run the command: